Use code ESIMDB15 for 15% discount. Limited time only.

 Pretty good experience overall, the internet breakouts mentioned in their data plan are accurate.
 One issue I encountered was when switching between network it takes a minutes to few minutes to get a connection back.

-There are more than 100 eSIM brands and over 5,200 prepaid data plans available for Belgium, giving travelers a wide variety of options to suit their individual needs.
+With approximately 100 providers and over 5400 prepaid data plans available for Belgium, there is a wide variety of options, making it easy for travelers to find an eSIM that suits their needs.

 Proximus: "Belgium's largest telecommunications company, offering extensive mobile coverage and services."